BrynjulvBrynjulvsen/kafka-workshop/exercises/3_partitions_and_ordering.md

 * Examine the group using the `kafka-consumer-groups` tool.
 Notice that the partitions have been divided
 * Produce a number of records to the topic.
 Observe that each record is received once, but potentially by different consumers.

+> Try using different keys to get your messages assigned to different partitions. `kafka-console-producer.sh --broker-list localhost:9092 --topic topic-name --property "parse.key=true" --property "key.separator=:"`
+> lets you specify keys on the form of `key:value`

 ## Ordering and keys

 Though overridable, the default partitioning strategies make it non-obvious which discrete partition a given message will be written to.
 Instead, it guarantees us that messages with the same *key* will be written to the same partition.
 This provides a way to guarantee that a subset of records will be consumed in the same order as they were written.

-> For those coming from a rdbms-background, the concept of keys may seem confusing initially.
+> For those coming from a rdbms-background, the concept of keys might seem confusing initially.
 Keys are not necessarily
 > identifiers; rather, they indicate that something is contextually related.
 In some usages identical keys *may* indicate
 > a superseding version of a resource (particularly when using the log compaction cleanup policy), but this is not required.